 It’s best to plan for the few assets you own rather than leave your beneficiaries and other unwanted parties fighting over them.
 In the worst-case scenario, without a will and your beneficiaries have no idea of the assets, the state claims these assets.

-In Kenya, the UFAA (Unclaimed Financial Assets Authority) administers over unclaimed assets.
+In Kenya, the UFAA (Unclaimed Financial Assets Authority) administers unclaimed assets.
 It’s currently sitting on about Ksh.
 3B of unclaimed assets.
 Do you want to leave your beneficiaries running through government offices to claim your assets back?
 It might be an easy process, but still, articulate planning can save them from this hassle.

 Just because your employer doesn’t provide you with a retirement pension scheme doesn’t mean you cannot plan for your retirement.
-Even if you contribute to NSSF and no employer pension scheme, I’d still advise you to open an individual retirement plan and start your retirement planning early.
+Even if you contribute to NSSF and have an employer pension scheme, I’d still advise you to open an individual retirement plan and start your retirement planning early.
 Let your money start earning your returns through compounding interest.
 You can use this retirement calculator: